gopi487krishna/proposal-gsoc-2020/README.md

 May : Improving the Design of FITS module and writing internal documentation for the previous part of the project.

-June : Writing the complete external API along with its documentation and start performing testing
+June : Writing the complete external API along with its documentation and start  testing the newly written code

 July  : Perform benchmarks and profiling  of the new features  written and improve the hotspots region with more optimized code.
 Along with that, full library testing will take place by testing the code with a significant number of FITS files ( both with or without conformance to the FITS standard.